Lack of oxygen from police restraint killed Floyd, doctor testifies at Chauvin murder trial | Law-Order

 Lack of oxygen from police restraint killed Floyd, doctor testifies at Chauvin murder trial

+"The cause of the low level of oxygen was shallow breathing," Tobin said.
+However, Floyd's breathing rate did not decrease up until the moment he lost consciousness, Tobin said, contradicting a defense theory.
+Tobin said that a fentanyl overdose, in contrast, is marked by a sharp decrease in the frequency of breaths.

-This resulted from a combination of forces applied by police, including placing Floyd prone on the street, handcuffing his hands behind his back and the officer kneeling on his back and neck.
-Tobin unbuttoned his shirt collar at one point and asked jurors to do the same as he felt his neck, describing how Chauvin's knee compressed the delicate tissue of the hypopharynx, blocking that part of the respiratory system in the lower part of the throat.
+The shallow breaths resulted from a combination of forces applied by police, including placing Floyd prone on the street, handcuffing his hands behind his back and the officer kneeling on his back and neck, he said.
+Tobin unbuttoned his shirt collar at one point and most jurors followed his request to do the same as he felt his neck, describing how Chauvin's knee compressed the delicate tissue of the hypopharynx, blocking that part of the respiratory system in the lower part of the throat.

 Tobin calculated that at times Chauvin was exerting 91.5 pounds (41.5 kg) of downward pressure on Floyd's neck.
-"All of those forces are going to result in the low tidal volume, which gives you the shallow breaths that we saw here, and so the air will not be able to reach those air sacs," Tobin said.
+Chauvin and the three other officers were attempting to arrest Floyd on suspicion of using a fake $20 bill to buy cigarettes at a food store.
+They were fired the following day.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)